bitdessin/JustDeepIt/docs/source/implementation/object-detection.rst

     If the path is not given, then use the default configuration file defined in JustDeepIt."
     "**class label**", "A path to a text file which contains class labels.
-    The file should be multiple rows with one column, and string in each row represents a class label."
+    The file should be multiple rows with one column, and string in each row represents a class label (e.g., `class_label.txt <https://github.com/biunit/JustDeepIt/blob/main/tutorials/OD/data/class_label.txt>`_)."
     "**CPU**", "Number of CPUs."
     "**GPU**", "Number of GPUs."
     "**workspace**", "Workspace to store intermediate and final results."

-Once the parameters are set and the workspace is loaded, the initial configuration file is stored in the workspace.
+Once the parameters are set and the workspace is loaded, the initial configuration file is stored in the workspace (:file:`justdeepitws/config`).
-The configuration file will be named :file:`justdeepitws/config/default.py` when using MMDetection as a backend or :file:`justdeepitws/config/default.yaml` when using Detectron2 as a backend.
+The configuration file is named
+:file:`default.py` when using MMDetection as a backend or :file:`default.yaml` when using Detectron2 as a backend.
-The configuration file can be modified manually before training or detection as necessary.
+The configuration file can be manually modified as needed prior to training.

 Training